 Make the batter:

-In a stand mixer fitted with a paddle attachment, add the cream cheese, sugar, heavy cream, flour, vanilla, and salt.
+In a stand mixer fitted with a paddle attachment, add the cream cheese, 2 cups of sugar, heavy cream, flour, vanilla, and salt.
 Beat on medium speed for 2 to 3 minutes, until smooth, airy, and fluffy.

 Use a rubber spatula to scrape down the sides and bottom of the bowl as needed to make sure the cream cheese is fully incorporated and to reduce any lumps.